-The Brain Health Patient Safety Learning Laboratory will start with two elder-focused projects – patient safety with anticholenergics (led by Drs.
+The Brain Health Patient Safety Learning Laboratory will start with two elder-focused projects – patient safety with anticholinergics (led by Drs.
 Malaz Boustani and Noll Campbell) and preventing hypoglycemia in seniors with diabetes (led by Dr. Michael Weiner).

 The BSL project focusing on safely deprescribing anticholinergic medications, finished patient recruitment in February.
-Design research, including computer simulations, is currently under way.
+Design research, including computer simulations, is currently underway.
 The project studying methods for preventing hypoglycemia in diabetic adults, is set to begin recruitment in May.

-Once these projects are have completed recruitment, the Brain Safety Lab will launch new projects and expand its scope other threats to brain health, such as dietary habits and depression management.
+Once these projects are have completed recruitment, the Brain Safety Lab will launch new projects and expand its scope to other threats to brain health, such as dietary habits and depression management.